Guild of One-Name Studies

 In the Taliesin-Arlein database there are 795 Hounslows making it the 7,948th equal most common name in England and Wales.
 It is suggested from this that there may be as many as 3,000 individuals to be found in the records of births marriages and deaths since parish records began to be recorded in the 16th century.

 The earliest Hounslows that I have found in the Parish records are in rural Oxfordshire in the 16th century; at the end of the 17th century there are Hounslows in Buckinghamshire; and in the 18th century they are to be found in Kent and in Devon.
 This is still the main distribution by the time of the 1881 census.
 It is very tempting to think that the name originated in Oxfordshire and then subsequently spread.
 Certainly my own ancestors moved from country to town at the end of the 18th century, and then to London in the 19th century, before moving out to the provinces again in the 20th century.
 There has also been emigration of Hounslows, mainly from the Buckinghamshire clan, to the commonwealth, principally Canada and Australia.

-The study proper is at an early stage.
-I have recently completed adding individuals from the Free BMD birth listings and have about 2500 individuals with the name in my database, in a number of family trees.
-Does this mean I only have another 500 Hounslows to find?
+The study itself is progressing.
+I have added individuals from the Free BMD birth listings and am starting to work more systematically on Census data and have about 2700 individuals with the name in my database, in a number of family trees.
+Does this mean I only have another 300 Hounslows to find?
 Somehow I doubt it!